OpenDSA/OpenDSA/Doc/source/Configuration.rst

   glossary terms concept map should be diplayed.
   Defaults to ``false``.

-* **allow_anonymous_credit** - (optional) A boolean controlling
-  whether credit for exercises completed anonymously (without logging in) will be transferred to the next user to log in.
-  Defaults to ``true`` if omitted.
-  **Note:** Obsolete in the context of LMS support for scoring, since the LMS will require login for access to the OpenDSA content.

 * **req_full_ss** - (optional) A boolean controlling whether students
   must view every step of a slideshow in order to obtain credit.
   Defaults to ``true`` if omitted.